[Looking for Charlie's main web site?]

 But there's still more you can do to configure the built-in web server, and that's another main reason I'm writing here.

-Did you know you could change the default document root, add virtual directories (mappings, to point to directories outside of the default docroot), controlling directory browsing, and set custom error pages, all with respect to requests made using the internal web server?
+Did you know you could change the default document root, add virtual directories (aliases or mappings, to point to directories outside of the default docroot), controlling directory browsing, and set custom error pages, all with respect to requests made using the internal web server?
 You can, indeed.

 (And FWIW, you could do such things with the JRun web server, too, if you knew how and where to set these things, such as I discussed some in a blog entry from 2002.)